-When the project is ready for final closing and the GC has requested the reduction and/or release of the balance of the retainage, the following documents shall be submitted:
+- A. When the project is ready for final closing and the GC has requested the release of the balance of the retainage, the developer/owner shall furnish, in form and content acceptable to CHFA, the following documentation: Release of Final 2.5% - 1) CHFA Certificate of General Contractor confirming final payments to subcontractors and suppliers; - 2) Written consent from the bonding company to the release of retainage (original signed, sealed consent form, with CHFA noted as Dual/Additional Obligee);

-- 1) Certificate of GC confirming final payments to subcontractors and suppliers; - 2) Bonding company consent to the release of retainage (original signed, sealed consent form, with CHFA noted as oblige); - 3) 100% final lien waivers from all subcontractors, vendors and suppliers; - 4) Statement of Compliance from the mortgagor's CT-licensed environmental professional which includes radon testing results at all ground level units; - 5) Certificate of Substantial Completion issued by the architect (AIA Form G704 and signed by the developer/owner, architect and GC); - 6) One (1) electronic copy (CD or ShareFile upload) of the owner's operating and maintenance manuals, warranties for labor, material and equipment for building components identified in the project manual; - 7) One (1) signed and sealed copy and (1) electronic copy (CD or ShareFile upload) of the As-Built A-2 Survey, including the specific survey certification statement language that can be found in the latest CHFA "Construction Guidelines: Project Planning and Technical Review Process": - 8) One (1) electronic copy (CD or ShareFile upload) of the as-built drawings and specifications prepared by the GC, as verified and approved by the architect; and, - 9) Any other documents required pursuant to the construction contract or as may be required by CHFA. - 10) The GC and owner/developer shall be in compliance with all CHFA procedures and policies including the CHFA VLI policy requirements and all affirmative action requirements.
+- 3) 100% lien waivers from all subcontractors and suppliers for all payments approved by CHFA; - 4) One (1) electronic copy (CD, flash drive or ShareFile upload) of the Owner's Operating and Maintenance Manuals, and warranties for labor, materials and equipment identified in the Project Manual; - 5) One (1) signed and sealed copy and (1) electronic copy (CD, flash drive or ShareFile upload) of an As-Built ALTA Survey, meeting all of the survey requirements in the latest CHFA "Construction Guidelines: Project Planning and Technical Review Process"; - 6) One (1) electronic copy (CD, flash drive or ShareFile upload) of the as-built drawings and specifications prepared by the General Contractor, as verified and approved by the Architect; and, - 7) Any other documents required pursuant to the construction contract or as may be required by CHFA. - B. When a full reduction of retainage from 5% to zero is requested, the developer/owner shall furnish, in form and content acceptable to CHFA, all of the documentation listed in sections VIII and IX for Reduction from 5.0% to 2.5% and Release of Final 2.5% noted above.